relyzer/relyzer-portfolio/README.md

 1.)
 Modify contents and reduce clutter
 2.)
 Make it prettier!
 3.)
-Fix some UX issues
+Fix responsive issue of the spinner animation and the name in the banner section
 4.)
-Get Unity WebGL working if possible.
-Relatively difficult as unity projects to be displayed, are of older versions.
-May need to get it to update.
+Fix all responsiveness of the layouts and sections
 5.)
-Add links to projects and display in a nice component
-6.)
-Fix responsive issue of the spinner animation and the name in the banner section
-7.)
-Fix all responsiveness of the layouts and sections
+Separate the data into another folder/fileset from the components (SOC principle)

 ## Website initially started from: